 Except with permission of the Faculty Board the program must be completed full-time within four consecutive semesters or part-time within ten consecutive semesters.
 A lesser period may be set for students granted credit for previous studies.

 AGES9026 Design and Ethics in Research with Vulnerable Populations (4.5 units)

-plus 18 units of option topics selected from the list below:
+plus 18 or 27 units (to make a total of 54 units) of option topics selected from the list below:

 Option - Year 1 & 2 topics

 MMED8904 Health Sciences Research Methods (4.5 units) *

 NURS9218 Approaches to Research Design (4.5 units) *

 PALL8433 Paediatric Palliative Care (4.5 units)

 PALL8435 Issues in Care of the Spirit in Palliative Care (4.5 units)

 PALL8436 Palliative Care in Aged Care Settings (4.5 units)